andrewcooke/Go.jl/README.md

 * Flood fill can be fast when the board description is small enough to be stored in an APU (bitmaps).

+## Transform Ideas

+* First derivative of flood gives a good basis for tactical moves.

+* Need something for short-range.
+What?
+Soemthing connected to 1/second dertivative of flood?
+Perhaps restricted to +ve, recalculated for -ve, and then subtracted?

+* The aim is to get decent input into the net, then output from the net that defines a probability over the points.
+Finally, sample from that (at random, or equally spaced) to get moves for the search.

+## Scoring Ideas

+* Can we count all spaces inside a group efficiently?

+* Also need prisoner scores.

+## Tournament Ideas

+* Must plot something to track.
+What?

+* How can we extend the net, while still keeping the original training?